 or into joint spaces, their relative properties may be greatly altered.
 If coadministration of a local anesthetic is desired, Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension may be mixed with 1% or 2% lidocaine hydrochloride, using the formulations which do not contain parabens.
 Similar local anesthetics may also be used.
 Diluents containing methylparaben, propylparaben, phenol, etc., should be avoided, since these compounds may cause flocculation of the steroid.
-The required dose of Betamethasone Acetate Injectable Suspension is first withdrawn from the vial into the syringe.
-The local anesthetic is then drawn in, and the syringe shaken briefly.
-Do not inject local anesthetics into the vial of Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension.
+The required dose of Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension is first withdrawn from the vial into the syringe.
+The local anesthetics into the vial of Betamethasone Sodium Phosphate and Betamethasone Acetate Injectable Suspension.
 Injectable Suspension.